Bishop of Bermuda

 From the date of official colonisation in 1612 (three years after Bermuda had been settled by the wreck of the Sea Venture, the survivors of which included the Reverend Richard Buck, who carried out the first Church of England services in Bermuda) until 1825, the nine parishes of the Church of England in Bermuda had rarely enough ministers, and there was no local Bishop, and indeed no colonial bishop, until Charles Inglis became the first Bishop of the Diocese of Nova Scotia (covering present-day New Brunswick, Newfoundland, Nova Scotia, Prince Edward Island and Quebec) in 1787.
 From 1825 to 1839, Bermuda was attached to the Diocese of Nova Scotia and Prince Edward Island.
 Subsequently, Newfoundland and Bermuda were separated as the Diocese of Newfoundland, with Aubrey George Spencer as the first Bishop.
+Although both Bermuda and Newfoundland were parts of British North America, they were left out of the 1867 Confederation of Canada, when the other North American colonies formed the Dominion of Canada.
+Newfoundland would itself become a dominion (the Dominion of Newfoundland) in 1907 (though reverting to a colony in 1934).

 The Synod of the Church of England in Bermuda was formed in 1879, and a Diocese of Bermuda became separate from the Diocese of Newfoundland, but they continued to be grouped under the Bishop of Newfoundland and Bermuda until 1919, when Newfoundland and Bermuda each received its own Bishop.